ubacm/hack-night-2024-template/README.md

-# Your Project Name Here
+# Your Project Name Here - UB ACM Hack Night 2024

 ## Description
 Provide a brief overview of your project.
 What problem does it solve?
 What technologies does it use?